40 Notable alumni of

 -

 Yogananda D. Pittman is an American police officer who is the University of California, Berkeley chief of police.
-She was formerly the assistant chief and acting chief of the United States Capitol Police, serving in those posts during and after the 2021 insurrection at the United States Capitol.
+She was formerly the assistant chief and acting chief of the United States Capitol Police (USCP), serving in those posts during and after the January 6 United States Capitol attack.

 -